Questions? Comments? Bugs? Anything? Since this

 can be set to only allow, say, user apache read/write on the

 file.
-If users cannot read or write the file, it will simply
+If users cannot read or write the file, it will

 cause a cache miss, and go to the IMAP server anyway, so